marco-campos/ns1/README.md

 ## Short Term Goals
 - Piece out the components a bit more.
 It appears that we will need different SkillPracticeScreens for each section.
 - Piece out the generator functions into different folders.
+    - As of now they are in different files but maybe it would be worth separating into folders for each section in utils.
 - Not-so-ugly front-end UI.
 Nothing special, just enough that it doesn't hurt the eyes
     - This includes compatability with mobile devices.
 - A fully functioning webapp to generate an exam with **most** of the popular exam questions.